webgpu/webgpufundamentals/webgpu/lessons/webgpu-image-adjustments.md

 [~precision].
 For example you could set the saturation to 50, it will just get clamped to 1.
 You could set the hue to 75.3, it will be the same as 0.3.

-Given those 2 functions we can change our shaders to include and HSL adjustment
+Given those 2 functions we can change our shaders to include an HSL adjustment

 ```wgsl
 ...